 A liquid, blenderized, soft diet should be maintained over a 5-7 day time frame.
 Please refrain from utilizing straws; the sucking motion can cause increased bleeding by dislodging the blood clots, which are forming over the surgical sites.

 A high calorie, high protein intake is important to maintain nutrition and proper nourishment.
 Frequent intake of fluids is important to prevent dehydration.

-Good oral hygiene is essntial to good healing.
+Good oral hygiene is essential to good healing after a dental extraction.
 You can brush your teeth the night of surgery but avoid rinsing.
 The day after surgery, you should begin rinsing with warm salt water on a 4-5 times per day basis (especially after meals).
 Maintaining excellent hygiene over the healing time frame will help avoid potential complications.

 Keep physical activity to a minimum on the day of surgery.
 As you feel stronger, return to your normal activities on a gradual basis.

 For information regarding other surgical instructions, please review this page.